mdmohsin7/bloggie/README.md

 # Bloggie

-It provides a platform for people who want to start a blog but are unable to afford the expenses of running and managing a blog.
+Bloggie is a platform for those people who want to start a blog but are unable to afford the expenses of running and managing a blog.
 Here in Bloggie, a person can publish articles and can generate passive income just by sharing them with others.
 The more influencing the article is, the more they can earn.

 ![Bloggie Promo Image](https://github.com/mdmohsin7/bloggie/blob/master/screenshots/Vector-Galaxy-s20-Mockup.png)